Skip to Content

 The route runs for just over seven miles and will take you through areas of outstanding natural beauty as you make your way to Roche Lighthouse

-You’ll go along clifftops and walk through golden sand coves en route, taking in the magnificent coastal views.
+You’ll go along clifftops and walk through golden sand coves en route, taking in the magnificent coastal views, making it one of the best hiking in southern Spain.

 At just under nine miles there and back, the Subida Al Aljibe (path up the Aljibe) is one of the best hikes in Andalucia.